braintelligencePL/online-store-clean-architecture/README.md

 **Domain** - contains only pure `Kotlin` code (business code) and does not contain `Spring` (infrastructure) dependencies.
 In our application representation of domain is `services:offer` and `services:offer-api`.
 Later we will discuss what those modules contain.

 **Infrastructure** - contains `Spring` dependecies.
-Rest, Soap, GraphQL and all other things like logging, search engines, queues in other words everything that is connected with the outside world (cloud, database and other).
+Rest, Soap, GraphQL and all other things like logging, search engines, queues in other words everything that is connected with the outside world (cloud, database).
 Representation of this is `services:app`.

 <br>